-Material Error means error that reasonably might have affected the outcome.
+Material error means error that reasonably might have affected the outcome.

-Officer means any animal control officer or any law enforcement officer as defined by Florida Statutes § 943.10.
+Officer means any animal control officer or any law enforcement officer as defined by F.S. § 943.10.

 Owner means any individual or entity owning, harboring or having control, custody or possession of an animal; any individual or entity who feeds or shelters an animal for a period of fourteen (14) days or more; or any individual or entity who knowingly permits an animal to remain on the property of said individual or entity for a period of fourteen (14) days or more, consecutive or not.
 If an animal is owned by an individual under the age of eighteen (18), the parent or guardian of that individual is deemed to be the owner of the animal.
+Community cat caregivers are not owners as defined in this chapter.